 Instructions

-• PREP: Preheat the oven to 325 degrees F. Lightly grease a 9-inch tart or pie pan with cooking spray.
-In a powerful blender or food processor, add the whole Oreo cookies and blend/pulse until the cookies are crumbs.
+• Preheat oven to 325°F. Lightly grease a 9-inch tart or pie pan with cooking spray.
+In a powerful blender or food processor, blend the Oreos into crumbs.
 Measure out 1 level cup of crumbs.
-Melt the butter in the microwave and allow it to slightly cool.
+Melt the butter in the microwave and allow it to cool slightly.

-• CRUST: In a medium-sized bowl, combine cookie crumbs and sugar, and then add melted (but not hot) butter.
+• In a medium bowl, combine cookie crumbs and sugar, then add melted butter.
 Stir until well combined.
 Press crust firmly into the bottom of the greased and prepared pan and 3/4 the way up the sides.
-Bake for 10 minutes and then remove to a wire rack and cool completely.
+Bake for 10 minutes, then remove to a wire rack and cool completely.

-• FUDGE FILLING: Whisk together cream and egg yolks in a small saucepan.
-Heat over medium-low heat, stirring constantly, until mixture is hot (but NEVER boils) and thickens slightly.
-(If you run your finger along the back of a wooden spoon, it should leave a well defined track mark).
-Remove the mixture from the heat and stir in the chocolate chips until completely melted and mixture is smooth.
-Mix in the salt and vanilla extract.
+• In a small pot, whisk together cream and egg yolks.
+Heat over medium-low heat, stirring constantly, until the mixture is hot but never boiling and thickens slightly.
+When you run your finger along the back of a wooden spoon, it should leave a defined track.
+Remove the pot from the heat and stir in the chocolate chips until they are completely melted and the mixture is smooth.
+Then, mix in the salt and vanilla extract.

-• CHILL: Pour the fudge filling mixture into the prepared crust and spread into an even layer with the back of a spoon.
-Cover with plastic wrap (See Note 2) and then refrigerate for at least 3 hours up to overnight.
+• Pour the filling into the prepared crust and spread into an even layer with the back of a spoon.
+Cover with plastic wrap (see note 2) and refrigerate for at least 3 hours, up to overnight.

-• GANACHE: Add the heavy whipping cream, milk chocolate chips, and light corn syrup to a microwave safe bowl.
-Microwave in bursts of 15 seconds, stirring in between each burst for 15 seconds, until melted and smooth.
+• Add the heavy cream, milk chocolate chips, and light corn syrup to a microwave-safe bowl.
+Microwave in bursts of 15 seconds, stirring between each burst for 15 seconds, until melted and smooth.
 Smooth this glaze evenly over the tart and chill for 1 more hour before serving.

-• SERVING: Using a sharp and hot knife (run the knife under hot water, dry it off, make a cut, then repeat) cut tart into thin slices.
-Serve, if desired, garnished with miniature chocolate chips, Oreo crumbs, or a sprinkle of powdered sugar.
-Return any leftovers, covered tightly, to the fridge.
-Refrigerate up to 5 days.
-Tart does not freeze/thaw well.
+• Cut the tart into thin slices.
+Serve, if desired, garnished with mini chocolate chips, Oreo crumbs, or a sprinkle of powdered sugar.

 Recipe Notes

-Note 2: Plastic wrap: Press the plastic wrap so that it touches the surface of the pie; this will help avoid a film from forming during the chilling.
+Note 2: Press the plastic wrap so that it touches the surface of the pie; this will help keep a film from forming during the chilling.

 More Recipes You'll Love